wistefan/tmforum-poc/doc/federated-catalog/README.md

 by the IAM services by WP1[3] and issued in the form of Verifiable Credentials.

-The participants api is similar to TMForum's [Party-API](https://tmf-open-api-table-documents.s3.eu-west-1.amazonaws.com/OpenApiTable/4.0.0/swagger/TMF632-Party-v4.0.0.swagger.json).
+The Participants-API is similar to TMForum's [Party-API](https://tmf-open-api-table-documents.s3.eu-west-1.amazonaws.com/OpenApiTable/4.0.0/swagger/TMF632-Party-v4.0.0.swagger.json).
 The participant maps to the ```Organization``` in TMForum.
 Both APIs support REST-CRUD, with the same exception on updates due to the [Lifecycle](#lifecycle-mapping).

 See [Challenges](#user-handling) for open questions in regards to this endpoint.